yukioioioi/sillies/README.md

 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦

-# That's all, thx for reading !! [atabook & strawpage coming soon]
+# That's all, thx for reading !! [atabook coming soon]